 Once you complete enough units and finish VCE, you’ll get an ATAR, offering you a direct pathway into university — given you get the requisite ATAR and complete the right prerequisites.

-If you prefer learning in a classroom environment, know you want to study in University right after school, and tend to prefer more academic activities, VCE is for you!
+If you prefer learning in a classroom environment, know you want to study at University right after school and tend to prefer more academic activities, VCE is for you!

 To complete VCE, you need to do the following: